thtieig/dynip_update/README.md

 # README #

-Here a script that Iâ€™ve created to update your Dynamic DNS service.
+Here a script that I’ve created to update your Dynamic DNS service.
 You can run it manually or put in cron to run every few minutes.
 It sends the update ONLY if the IP has changed.
 So you will avoid any "abuse" error, in case of too many attempts to update the IP.